ThomasUgh/MetaHunter/README.md

 # MetaHunter

-A metadata extraction tool with GPS map visualization.
+A metadata extraction tool with GPS map visualization and more.

 ## Features